ONLINE HELP

 To stop the test of a project in the emulator, all you have to do is close the application in the emulator.

-Stopping the test of a project on the mobile device
+Stopping a project test on the mobile device

-During the direct test on the device, all you have to do is stop the application on the device.
+When testing directly on the device, simply stop the application on the device.

 Remarks